neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 `bc->s` is the scalar (temperature) solution at the present [!ac](GLL) point, and `bc->flux` is the flux (of temperature) at the present [!ac](GLL) point.
 The `bc->wrk` array is a scratch space to which the heat flux values coming from MOOSE are written.
-These OCCA functions then get called directly within nekRS.
+These OCCA functions then get called directly within NekRS.

-Finally, the `fluid.udf` file contains C++ functions that are user-defined functions through which interaction with the nekRS solution are performed.
-Here, the `UDF_Setup` function is called once at the very start of the nekRS simulation, and it is here that initial conditions are applied.
+Finally, the `fluid.udf` file contains C++ functions that are user-defined functions through which interaction with the NekRS solution are performed.
+Here, the `UDF_Setup` function is called once at the very start of the NekRS simulation, and it is here that initial conditions are applied.
 The `fluid.udf` file is shown below.

 !listing /tutorials/fhr_reflector/conduction/fluid.udf